eliu0412/group-project-codelingo/frontend/README.md

-# Run the frontend for the first time
+# Running the frontend for the first time
 Once the repository is cloned go to terminal
 ```
 cd frontend